-Day 2: Paracas.
-Enjoy the day at leisure to explore the town of Paracas or enjoy the amenities of your seaside resort.
+Full Day Itinerary: Enjoy the day at leisure to explore the town of Paracas or enjoy the amenities of your seaside resort.
 Alternatively, take advantage of an optional excursion and see the famous Nazca Lines.
-Breakfast provided.

 See Day 1 of the tour itinerary above for the continuation of your touring program.